Kitchener-Waterloo

 Ontario Provincial Police also posted to X, formerly known as Twitter, asking for assistance with regional police's search for the girls.

-Aleena's mother has been vocal on social media about their disappearance being potentially connected to human trafficking.
+The mother of one of the teens has been vocal on social media about their disappearance being potentially connected to human trafficking.

-"Human trafficking is real and our kids are not safe," wrote Aleena's mother in a Facebook post.
+"Human trafficking is real and our kids are not safe," wrote the mother in a Facebook post.

 Although police did not confirm if there is a connection, they did tell CBC News in an email that "anyone with information concerning potential human trafficking is encouraged to contact WRPS's Human Trafficking Team."